 When someone commits a serious crime that leads to imprisonment or other severe penalties, the crime is defined as a felony.
 A DUI becomes a felony when it’s the driver’s third offense in a 10-year period, they were previously convicted of a DUI felony, or the intoxicated driver seriously injured or killed another person.

 The difference between a misdemeanor and a felony in a DUI case is massive.
 From facing fines and community service to serving a year in prison with a suspended license.
 In some cases, it is evident which type of action a person committed.
 However, other cases are confusing and need more information.
-When this occurs, a La Presa DUI attorney can assist with investigating and advocating for your rights.
+When this occurs, an experienced La Presa criminal defense attorney can assist with investigating and advocating for your rights.

 Penalties for a DUI Conviction in La Presa, California